A person calculating with a blue calculator beside a yellow cup and potted plant on a wooden desk.

 3. Total compensation (wages + fringe benefits)

-If the total compensation meets or exceeds the required fringe benefits, the contractor remains compliant.
+If the total compensation meets or exceeds the total required rate of pay (basic rate + fringe benefits), the contractor remains compliant.
 If it falls short, adjustments must be made in the form of increased wages or additional benefits.

-To illustrate how to calculate Davis-Bacon fringe benefits, let's look at a real-world scenario.
+To illustrate how to calculate fringe benefits on a Davis-Bacon project, let's look at a real-world scenario.

 Example 1: Paying Fringe Benefits in Cash

-A contractor is working on a federal highway project where the prevailing wage for laborers is $45 per hour, including a $12 per hour fringe benefit requirement.
+A contractor is working on a federal highway project where the basic hourly rate for laborers is $45 per hour, including a $12 per hour fringe benefit requirement.
 If the contractor does not provide any benefits, they must pay:

 • Base wage: $33.00/hour